tofuwarrior/sites-csacupuncture-netlifyboilerplatetest/pages/index.md

 navtiles_paragraph: >
   I completed my Acupuncture degree in 2012,  I run a comprehensive general practise clinic for all ages.

-  I also have specialist training and experience in the **treatment of children & young people** and the **fertility related treatment**.
+  I have specialist training and experience in the **treatment of babies, children & young people** and the **treatment of fertility related issues**.

 features:
 - icon: fa-pencil